First-year head coach talks about the state of the Green Wave and this weekend's opponent, UL-Lafayette

 11 Louisianians, including 9 area natives, highlight class; Wave add 10 on offense, 5 on defense and 1 athlete

-A prep football fixture in New Orleans, David Johnson is in his first season as the tight ends and running backs coach for the Green Wave in 2012.
+A prep football fixture in New Orleans for the last decade, David Johnson enters his second season as the tight ends and running backs coach for the Green Wave in 2013.

 A native New Orleanian, Johnson has coached in various capacities during his career at some of the top high school football programs in the state of Louisiana, including twice at nearby St. Augustine High School (2005/2009-11), O. Perry Walker High School (2000-05) and John F. Kennedy High School (1997-98).

-Johnson comes to Tulane after a very successful three-year tenure as the head coach/offensive coordinator and receivers coach at nearby St. Augustine High School.
+Johnson came to Tulane after a successful three-year tenure as the head coach/offensive coordinator and receivers coach at St. Augustine High School.
 Johnson coached the Purple Knights from 2009-11 and led the program to a co-district title in 2010 and to a district championship in 2011.
 He was named the 2011 District 10-4A Coach of the Year.

-Among his pupils were Tyrann Mathieu, a Heisman Trophy finalist, first team All-America and the National and Southeastern Conference Player of the Year in 2011.
+Among his pupils were Tyrann Mathieu, a Heisman Trophy finalist, first team All-America, the National and Southeastern Conference Player of the Year in 2011 and was drafted by the NFL's Arizona Cardinals in the 2013 draft.

 Prior to SAHS, Johnson was the wide receivers/tight end/special teams (return) coach and recruiting coordinator at Millsaps College.
 During his time with the Majors, he helped the team to a Southern Collegiate Athletic Conference title in 2006 and tied for the championship in 2008.
 Millsaps recorded a 20-1 overall record in conference play from 2006-08 and the 2008 Majors completed the season ranked No. 3 in the nation.